Parochial Church Council

 • Social Committee

-The PCC will have on it one or more members of the Deanery Synod, who have an important role in linking the Parish into the wider structures of the Church.
+The PCC will have on it one or more members of the Deanery Synod (at the present time there are 3 members of Deanery Synod), who have an important role in linking the Parish into the wider structures of the Deanery and Diocese.

 In addition to their formal duties, PCC members act as representatives for all parishioners in the affairs of the church.
 Apart from the Vicar, who is ex-officio chairman, the parishioners elect all PCC members directly or indirectly.
-To this end an Annual Parochial Church Meeting (APCM) must take place not later than the 30th April in each year and elects lay members to the PCC who must be on the electoral roll, be actual communicants and at least 17 years of age.
+To this end an Annual Parochial Church Meeting (APCM) must take place not later than the 31st May in each year and elects lay members to the PCC who must be on the electoral roll, be actual communicants and at least 17 years of age.
+Parishioners may also be co-opted onto the PCC.

 All who are on the Church’s electoral roll can attend the APCM and may vote for members of the PCC.